 4. To be padded or not to be?

-Baby carriers may or may not come with padding on the straps, seats or back supports.
+3 wheel baby strollers may or may not come with padding on the straps, seats or back supports.
 Some do not have any at all.
-Your decision to have or not to have any padding, will depend on the climate of where you live in.
+Your decision to have or not to have any padding will depend on the climate of where you live in.
 Padding can make you and your baby more comfortable but if it’s too much, your baby may get uncomfortable.

 If you live in a cold climate, you may need all the padding you can get so that your baby will not get cold when you’re out and about.
 Skip the padding if you live in a warm climate.